 - Weight loss

 Walter served in the U.S. Navy for 20 years and was exposed to asbestos through his work as a boiler tender during this time.
-Over 40 years after his service, Walter developed symptoms such as a cough and shortness of breath.
+Over 40 years after his service, Walter developed a cough, shortness of breath, and other symptoms.
 An X-ray revealed a cancerous mass in his lungs.
 Walter had pleural mesothelioma.

-However, an excess amount of this fluid can accumulate when the pleura becomes irritated.
+However, fluid can build up if the pleura becomes irritated.
 This may lead to symptoms such as difficulty breathing or a chronic cough.

-Over 90% of patients with mesothelioma will suffer from pleural effusions as well, according to a report from Pulmonology Advisor.
-Those with other cancers like lung cancer may also suffer from effusions.
+Over 90% of patients with pleural mesothelioma will suffer from pleural effusions.

 Blood and lymph fluid can build up in the pleura too.
 This can lead to subtypes of pleural effusions.